Skip to driving guidance

 • It was not affecting your ability to drive safely at the time

-It is the police's job to prove you were impaired while driving.
-Being over the limit alone does not automatically lead to a conviction where the medical defence applies.
-However, you must still cooperate fully — refusing a test weakens your position significantly and creates a separate offence.
-Always seek legal advice promptly.
+Being over the limit does not always lead to a conviction where the medical defence applies.
+But you must still cooperate fully.
+Refusing a test badly weakens your position and is a separate crime.
+Always get legal advice quickly.

-Home Office advice to prescribers: When prescribing THC-containing CBPMs, patients must be told the medicine is likely to affect their ability to drive, not to drive until they know how it affects them, and that driving while impaired is an offence even with a prescription.
+Home Office advice to prescribers: when they prescribe THC-containing medicine, patients must be told that the medicine is likely to affect their driving, that they should not drive until they know how it affects them, and that driving while impaired is a crime even with a prescription.

 Should I Drive After Taking My Medication?